 - Traffic movements: We anticipate there will be approximately 64 HGV movements per day while we build the tunnel to Eltham.
 We anticipate there will be 58 HGV movements per day at peak times while we build the tunnel to Crayford.

-- The headhouse will be built between January 2025 and June 2025.
+- The headhouse is scheduled to be built between April 2023 and April 2024.

 - Once all works are complete, we will remove the temporary access road and return the land to its original condition.
 This is planned to be completed by December 2026.

 In light of the current situation regarding coronavirus, we wanted to share a short update with you about the works that are due to take place at this site.

 London Power Tunnels is a key part of the national infrastructure.
 These are works that need to take place today to ensure the future running of the network.
 Together with our contractors, we are continuing to progress with the critical elements of the project in line with current Government guidance on construction activity.